-PostgreSQL has native support for connections over SSL to encrypt client/server communications for increased security.
-This requires OpenSSL to be installed on both client and server systems and support enabled at build time (see Chapter 1).
+PostgreSQL has native support for using SSL connections to encrypt client/server communications for increased security.
+This requires OpenSSL be installed on both client and server systems and support enabled at build time (see Chapter 1).

-With SSL support compiled in, the PostgreSQL server can be started with the argument -1 (ell) to enable SSL connections.
+With SSL support compiled in, the PostgreSQL server can be started with SSL support by setting the parameter ssl to on in postgresql.conf.
 When starting in SSL mode, the server will look for the files server.key and server.crt in the data directory.
 These files should contain the server private key and certificate respectively.
 These files must be set up correctly before an SSL-enabled server can start.
 If the private key is protected with a passphrase, the server will prompt for the passphrase and will not start until it has been entered.

-The server will listen for both standard and SSL connections on the same TCP/IP port, and will negotiate with any connecting client whether or not to use SSL.
-See Chapter 4 about how to force on the server side the use of SSL for certain connections.
+The server will listen for both standard and SSL connections on the same TCP/IP port, and will negotiate with any connecting client on whether to use SSL.
+See Chapter 6 about how to force the server to require use of SSL for certain connections.

 For details on how to create your server private key and certificate, refer to the OpenSSL documentation.
-A simple self-signed certificate can be used to get started for testing, but a certificate signed by a CA (either one of the global CAs or a local one) should be used in production so the client can verify the server's identity.
+A simple self-signed certificate can be used to get started for testing, but a certificate signed by a certificate authority (CA) (either one of the global CAs or a local one) should be used in production so the client can verify the server's identity.
 To create a quick self-signed certificate, use the following OpenSSL command:

-openssl req -new -text -out cert.req
+openssl req -new -text -out server.req

-Fill out the information that openssl asks for.
+Fill out the information that opensol asks for.
 Make sure that you enter the local host name as Common Name; the challenge password can be left blank.
-The script will generate a key that is passphrase protected; it will not accept a pass phrase that is less than four characters long.
-To remove the passphrase (as you must if you want automatic start-up of the server), run the commands openssl rsa -in privkey.pem -out cert.pem to turn the certificate into a self-signed certificate and to copy the key and certificate to where the server will look for them.
+The script will generate a key that is passphrase protected; it will not accept a passphrase that is less than four characters long.
+To remove the passphrase (as you must if you want automatic start-up of the server), run the commands

+'''

+openssl rsa -in privkey.pem -out server.key rm privkey.pem

+'''